kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ### Footer links

 The footer can contain additional links defined in this widget.
-These are links to other pages, each of one defined by these fields: a title, a target URL and a boolean in case it should open in a new tab or not.
+These are links to other pages, each of which is defined by the fields for a title, a target URL, and a boolean for whether or not to open the link in a new tab.

 ### Footer logos